On the local residue symbol in the style of Tate and Beilinson

 \textbf{Aim:}\ Construct the local residue symbol without ever needing to choose coordinates.

 J. Tate \cite{MR0227171} has pioneered an approach which circumvents choices of coordinates at all times by employing ideas in the style of functional analysis: The local field

 carries a canonical topology, defined by viewing it as an ind-pro limit of finite-dimensional discrete $k$-vector spaces.
 This topology needs no assumptions on the base field, e.g. it could be just a finite field.
 We get a non-commutative algebra of continuous $k$-vector space endomorphisms $E$.
 Via multiplication operators $x\mapsto f\cdot x$ the functions $f\in \widehat{\mathcal{K}}_{X,x}$ embed into $E$.
-Using the ideal of compact operators, Tate shows that $E$ has a canonical central extension $\widehat{E} $ as a Lie algebra by a formal element \textsf{c} so that
+Using the ideal of compact operators, Tate shows that $E$ has a canonical central extension $\widehat{E}$ as a Lie algebra by a formal element \textsf{c} so that

-Tate now uses the left-hand side as an intrinsically coordinate-independent definition for the residue (R. Hartshorne advertises this as `clever' in \cite[Ch.
+Tate now uses the left-hand side as an intrinsically coordinate-independent definition for the residue (R. Hartshorne advertises this as `clever' in his textbook \cite[Ch.
 III, \S 7]{MR0463157}).
-For an $n$-dimensional smooth proper algebraic variety $X/k$ the global residue
+For an $n$-dimensional smooth proper algebraic variety $X/k$, the global residue

 is induced from $n$-dimensional local residue symbols.
 There is the conventional approach to this using A. Grothendieck's residue symbol \cite{MR0222093}, however A. Beilinson \cite{MR565095} has shown that one can also describe this map by a beautiful multidimensional generalization of Tate's approach.
 He interprets the commutators which appear in Tate's theory as low-degree avatars of the differential in Lie homology.
 As such, one can give an explicit formula for the higher residue in terms of cascading commutators, roughly generalizing Eq. \ref{la2}.